The NZACA Nursing Leadership Group

 - Specialised aged care nursing offers a career development pathway.
 Our nurses need equal access to professional development and training, equal pay and equal conditions.

 - New Zealand needs to attract more specialist nurses into aged residential care now and in the future to meet the complex needs and increasing demand of an ageing population.

 - Older New Zealanders have a right to specialised clinical care by Registered Nurses.

 Owner and Operator of Chatswood Rest Home and Retirement Village, Canterbury

 Rhonda is the Clinical Advisor to the NZACA.

-Chief Operating Officer of Ryman Healthcare
+Chief Executive Officer of Ryman Healthcare

 Cheyne was Chief Nursing and Midwifery Officer at Monash Health and Director of Nursing at Capital & Coast DHB.